 - Listen to your body.
 Avoid driving and rest when you are tired.

-To find useful services to help you with personal and daily living, see our list of government and community agencies.
+To find useful services to help you with personal and daily living, see our services and resources listing.